Vertexvis/web-sdk-angular-example/README.md

-# DemoViewerAngular
+# Angular + Web SDK Example

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.
+This project provides a reference implementation of using Vertex's [Web SDK](https://www.npmjs.com/package/@vertexvis/viewer) in an Angular application.

 ## Development server